Pcdejong/Datalogic-Android-Stage/README.md

 If you re-create the tar file make sure you delete the text file or renew the data with the payload from Scan2Deploy Studio.

 # Surelock/Surefox settings file (4.3)
 Automatic copy and import of Surelock and Surefox Settings file into the device.
+(Removed in 4.9 and reverted to the autoimport function)

 # Fixed ip adress (4.4)
 With this function it is possible to configure a fixed ip-address (beta function)